I-WALAMAR Sustainable Transformations in rural Morocco

 The Moroccan agriculture is in transformation and is experiencing intensification and commercialization, which, in addition to social and economic impacts, has significant impacts on soil and water resources in key growing areas such as the Fès-Meknès region (FMR).
 Climate change is triggering additional stress on water and land resources.

-BICC's subproject aims to capture and evaluate the socio-economic sustainability and potential risks of transformation processes in rural Morocco that are induced by innovative agricultural practices and new technologies.
-Our specific work goals are:
+BICC's subproject "Sustainable transformations in rural Morocco" aimed to capture and evaluate the socio-economic sustainability and potential risks of transformation processes in rural Morocco that are induced by innovative agricultural practices and new technologies.
+Our specific work goals were:

 • Analysis of the socio-economic transformations in the FMR, taking into account changing livelihoods and market structures, rural-urban migration, and new strategies and technologies for water and land management;